-Planned and Legacy Giving is a term which refers broadly to gifts made today, for actual delivery to a charity at a future date, often after the span of a life.
-That date is uncertain because “no one knows the length of a life,” and death or some other life event is very puts plans into effect.
-This requires a plan and very often that plan can create an enduring legacy for the Church of The Covenant.
+Planned and Legacy Giving is a term describing gifts made today for actual delivery to a charity at a future date, often after the span of a life.
+That date is uncertain because “no one knows the length of a life”.
+Death or some other life event is very the date that puts plans into effect.
+This requires a plan and that plan can create an enduring legacy for the Church of The Covenant.

 A Gift of Life Insurance can have a role in planning a gift.
 READ more>>>